-Evidence based courses designed by school nurses for school nurses, to train their stakeholders in continence issues and medicines management are now available.
+Evidence based train the trainer courses designed by school nurses for school nurses.
+Delegates leave the training with the knowledge and resources required to train their stakeholders in continence issues and medicines management.
+Courses are now available to book.

-Compass Positive Effect is offering the packages (link to registration), in partnership with the School and Public Health Nurses Association (SAPHNA).
+Compass Positive Effect is offering the packages, in partnership with the School and Public Health Nurses Association (SAPHNA).
 Our Compass charity has worked closely with SAPHNA for seven years.

 Our own school nurses have tried and tested this training over many years, delivering to schools, school nurses, families and other professionals working with the school aged population.
 Read more about their experience and expertise here.